 Over 1.63 crore Indians have received the coronavirus vaccine so far, and thankfully most recipients did not face any adverse effects.
 Soon, vaccination for people 18 years of age will also start.
 Here are some basic self-care tips that you can follow before and after your vaccination.

-- Build your Immunity
+A. Build your Immunity

 The first step to self-care is by building your immunity.
 And in order to build your immunity, you need to do a lot more than take your multivitamins.